tanjaschae/custom-setup-java/README.md

 npx tsc
 ```
 npx ensures that you're using the local version of TypeScript (from node_modules) instead of a global one.
+This avoids version conflicts and makes your project more portable and predictable.

 5. Install and initialize Jest with TypeScript